The Geometry of integrable systems. Tau functions and homology of Spectral curves. Perturbative definition: Examples

 This example, coming from the combinatorics of Hurwitz covers, or the combinatorics of certain maps called "constellations" \cite{ACEH}, is interesting because this is an example where the "natural times" coming from the enumerative geometry, are not periods of integer cycles.
 They are periods of non--integer cycles and that has consequences.

-Let $G(z)$ a polynomial of degree $M$, such that $G(0)=1$, written either as a sum or product \beq G(z) = \prod_{k=1}^M (1+c_k z) = 1+\sum_{k=1}^M g_k z^k \eeq and \beq S(z)=\sum_{k=1}^L k s_k z^k \eeq a polynomial of degree $L$ and vanishing at $z=0$.
-The case $S(z)=z$ with $L=1$ and $s_k=\delta_{k,1}$ is particularly interesting.
+Let $G(z)$ a polynomial of degree $M$, such that $G(0)=1$, written either as a sum or product \beq G(z) = \prod_{k=1}^M (1+c_k z) = 1+\sum_{k=1}^M g_k z^k \eeq and let $S(z)$ a polynomial of degree $L$, such that $S(0)=0$, written \beq S(z)=\sum_{k=1}^L k s_k z^k. \eeq The case $S(z)=z$ with $L=1$ and $s_k=\delta_{k,1}$ is particularly interesting.